 The descending notes of a piano usher the camera towards a notepad, passing a severed hand along its way, and the first set of film credits.
 With a macabre charm, the title sequence glides through various twists and turns, the camera deftly capturing remnants of survivors past, while the jovial intro music underscores the film's black comedy.

 Delicatessen's distinct visual aesthetic can be attributed partly to an intricate chemical process called ENR.
 Named after its inventor, Ernesto Novelli Rimo, a technician at Technicolor Rome, the process was created for legendary cinematographer Vittorio Storaro (Apocalypse Now, Reds, The Last Emperor).
 The bleach-bypass process imbues the film stock with a sanguine overcast, giving it a cannibal quality that matches the subject matter.

-We asked friend of the site Karin Fong, a creative director and designer at Imaginary Forces, whose title work includes Terminator: Salvation, Boardwalk Empire and Rubicon, for her thoughts on the Delicatessen titles:
+We asked KARIN FONG, creative director and title designer (Boardwalk Empire, Rubicon, Black Sails) for her thoughts on the Delicatessen titles: